 As you make your way around the wreck you will see it is covered in encrusting sponges and soft corals.
 Among the fish here are lionfish (often pretty big ones) that move slowly within the more sheltered parts of the ship, their pretty but dangerous spiny fins splayed.

 Only a few fin kicks from the wreck is the wall which forms part of the main reef where the rewards of investigation are plentiful.
-Hard corals, soft corals and fans all speckle this Beqa reef.
+Hard corals, soft corals and fans all speckle this reef.
 Also surely featuring in any set of pictures from Carpet Cove will be the wide-eyed gaping of a blue ribbon eel or two as there always seem to be a few specimens around.

 You may also see brilliant purple queens, red-and-black anemonefish, 2-tone dartfish and black-spot pygmy wrasses somewhere in the vicinity.
 Curious batfish have also been known to circle close to divers, so don't be alarmed if one appears right in front of your mask.

 Also worth looking out for in and around this reef are the many and varied scorpion leaffish - green, yellow, black and white - wafting passively with the movement of the water.
-Leaffish are quite common throughout the whole of the Beqa Lagoon area.
+Leaffish are quite common throughout the whole of the lagoon.
 Of course the name of the site refers to the carpet of anemones in the shallower parts of the dive so it is no surprise that plenty of anemone fish call Carpet Cove their home.

 E.T. - This dive is considered to be out of this world, hence the name, and you might well be rushing to phone home afterwards.
-The bommie that makes this site is in fact so large that it is unlikely you will see much more than about half of it on any 1 dive so it may be that during your stay you can return for the sequel.
+The bommie that makes this site is in fact so large that it is unlikely you will see much more than about half of it on any one dive so it may be that during your stay you can return for the sequel.

 The main feature of this Beqa Lagoon dive is an enormous tunnel which you make your way along into 2 separate chambers.
 All the while as you cruise along here, the walls are sprinkled with soft corals, sea fans, cup corals and just about every other type of sessile flora you can imagine.
 Especially under torch light this is an experience of beauty.
 There even seem to be different floors within these bommies with tunnels stacked upon each other and running parallel to each other at differing depths.